Tag: baton rouge pest control

 How Do I Get Rid Of Fire Ants In My Yard?

 As the scorching Louisiana sun beats down, life in the Bayou State becomes a battle against the elements.
 It’s not just us seeking refuge from the suffocating heat and arid conditions, though – fire ants and crazy ants are on the move too.
-These tiny creatures are adapting to the harsh environment by seeking shelter and moisture, much like us.
+To combat this, it’s crucial to get rid of fire ants as they adapt to the harsh environment by seeking shelter and moisture, much like us.

 What are Fire Ants?

-Fire ants build mounds in almost any type of soil, but prefer open, sunny areas such as meadows, pastures, parks, playgrounds, lawns, sports fields and golf courses, as well as agricultural land and wilderness areas.
-Often mounds are located in rotting logs and around stumps and trees.
-Colonies also can occur in or under buildings.
-Fire ants will not create mounds when the weather is extremely hot or dry.
+Fire ants build mounds in almost any type of soil, but prefer open, sunny areas such as meadows, pastures, parks, playgrounds, lawns, sports fields, and golf courses, as well as agricultural land and wilderness areas.
+Often, mounds are located in rotting logs and around stumps and trees.
+Colonies can also occur in or under buildings.
+To effectively manage these pests, it’s important to get rid of fire ants, as they will not create mounds when the weather is extremely hot or dry.
 During this time, they go deep underground during the day and come out at night to forage.

 What are Crazy Ants?